By Guy Lawrence

-Follow up blog post here: The best exercise for weight loss.
+You can read part 2 to this post here: The best exercise for weight loss.

 On a side note: I truly enjoy writing these posts, hence our frequent blog posts.
 At the end of the day though, these are just my thought’s and feelings around a topic I’m passionate about.
 I encourage everyone to do their own research and check out the facts for themselves.

 If you did enjoy the post and got something from it or have something to share on the topic, I would love to hear your thought’s in the comments section below.
 If you feel others would benefit from this then it would be great if you could share it using one of the icons below (Facebook etc).
 Cheers, Guy…